 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-The National Institute for the Defense of Free Competition and the Protection of Intellectual Property (Indecopi) continues to be the most engaged GOP agency and is a reliable partner for the USG, the private sector, and civil society.
-Indecopi is responsible of protecting IPR, administers patent, trademark, and copyright registrations, and handles administrative enforcement cases.
-In addition to Indecopi, IPR enforcement also involves other GOP agencies and offices, such as the Peruvian National Police (PNP), the Tax and Customs Authority (SUNAT), the Ministry of Production (PRODUCE), the Judiciary and the Ministry of Health’s (MINSA) Directorate General for Medicines (DIGEMID), and the Office of the Attorney General (Fiscalía).
+The National Institute for the Defense of Free Competition and the Protection of Intellectual Property (INDECOPI) continues to be the most engaged GOP agency.
+It is a reliable partner for the USG, the private sector, and civil society.
+INDECOPI is responsible for protecting IPR, administering patent, trademark, and copyright registrations, and handling administrative enforcement cases.
+In addition to INDECOPI, IPR enforcement also involves other GOP agencies and offices, such as the Peruvian National Police (PNP), the Tax and Customs Authority (SUNAT), the Ministry of Production (PRODUCE), the Judiciary, and the Ministry of Health’s (MINSA) Directorate General for Medicines (DIGEMID), and the Office of the Attorney General (Fiscalía).
 Fiscalía has specialized IPR prosecutors’ offices that solely focus on IPR crimes.
-The Peruvian Customs Service (Aduanas) works along with Indecopi to make sure that illegal goods do not cross Peru’s borders.
-Indecopi is entitled to grant preliminary injunctions (medidas cautelares) to seize infringing goods when Customs alert the right holders.
+In addition, the Peruvian Customs Service (Aduanas) works with INDECOPI to ensure that illegal goods do not cross Peru’s borders.
+INDECOPI is entitled to grant preliminary injunctions (medidas cautelares) to seize infringing goods when Customs alerts the right holders.